Home Archive Years Gig History Discography Lyrics Downloads

 It's still a pleasure to watch, even if the meaning is still a little obscure (no, we've no idea why everyone is covered in paint)

 "Devil" is the sound of us growing up, stretching ourselves, testing ourselves.
-The Perverse era is all about us trying new things: not afraid to make mistakes, make fool of ourselves, but try and make interesting and memorable sounds and visuals along the way.
+The Perverse era is all about us trying new things: not afraid to make mistakes, make fools of ourselves, but try and make interesting and memorable sounds and visuals along the way.

 We still think it's a great video.